project-hatohol/hatohol/server/README.md

     ImportError: No module named argparse

-This error happens on the system that doesn't have argparse Python package such as default state of CenOS 6.5.
+This error happens on the system that doesn't have argparse Python package such as default state of CentOS 6.5.

 (1.1.a) EPEL